Ancez/static-site-builder/README.md

 ## Why This Exists

-Uses **ActionView** to render ERB templates - get the full flexibility of Rails views (partials, layouts, helpers) compiled to static HTML.
+Uses **ActionView** to render ERB files - get Rails-like layouts, pages, and partials compiled to static HTML.
 Uses standard Ruby gems and familiar patterns.

+**Note**: This gem generates standalone static sites.
+While it uses ActionView (like Rails), it's designed for static site generation without a full Rails application, allowing you to host it for free directly on Cloudflare CDNs and other static hosting services.

 ## Why Choose This Over Other Approaches